tetraprism95/MemE/README.md

 - On the User Profile tab, there is an "Edit Profile" button.
 When tapped/clicked or w.e, it will show a screen where most of the bottom section is yellow.
 Just need to change the color, but too lazy since this was done a year ago for learning purposes.

+- On the login screen, the Facebook button won't work at the moment.
+Did not implement FB Login SDK.
+Later.

 - PodFile cannot be opened anymore.

 - IDK Other stuff if you can find fam.